backdrop-contrib/blockreference/README.md

 Theming
 -------
-To assist in themeing blocks that are displayed using the block reference module, the block reference element is available in the $variables array in template_preprocess_block().
+To assist in theming blocks that are displayed using the block reference module, the block reference element is available in the $variables array in template_preprocess_block().